flowr-analysis/flowr/wiki/Dataflow Graph.md

-Links a function call to the entry point of its arguments.
+Links a [function call](#function-call-vertex) to the entry point of its arguments.
 If we do not know the target of such a call, we automatically assume that all arguments are read by the call as well!

+The exception to this is the [function definition](#function-definition-vertex) which does no longer hold these argument relationships (as they are no implicit in the structure).